Lukak, Makiir distance themselves from unusual promotions - Eye Radio

 Two South Sudanese business tycoons have refuted reports that they have been given military ranks by President Salva Kiir.

-Last week, reports surfaced that President Salva Kiir had accorded military decorations to civilians, including a number of businessmen.
+Last week, reports surfaced that President Salva Kiir had accorded military decorations to civilians, a number of businessmen including ex-soldiers.

-This was after Kiir awarded ranks to some governors, ministers and presidential advisor.
+This was after Kiir awarded ranks to some governors, ministers and presidential advisors.

-Among civilians given military acclamations include Tut Gatluak, Dhieu Mathok, Deng Dau, Rizik Zachariah, Joseph Monytuil, among others.
+Among those promoted include Tut Gatluak, Dhieu Mathok, Deng Dau, Rizik Zachariah, Joseph Monytuil, among others.

-But two tycoons, Maker Gai and Ladu Lukak have publicly disputed the claims.
+But two tycoons, Makiir Gai and Ladu Lukak have publicly disputed the claims.

 They denied receiving such commendations, saying the military is not their area of expertise.